Definition of Collectables

 Invest in Physical Metals defined as Collectables

-The Permitted Broker to invest in Metals that are deemed to be collectables is Bullion Capital.
+The Preferred Broker to invest in Metals that are deemed to be collectables is Bullion Capital.

 Metals purchased through BCL that are deemed to be collectables must be stored with BCL and clients cannot take physical delivery of these Metals.
 In addition, Physical Metals purchased and stored through BCL are fully insured.
 These restrictions are legal restrictions imposed by Super Laws.